hejiheji001/CloudMusicToYunPan/README.md

 # Useage:

+## Support GUI now!
+Simply double click the jar file or java -jar xxx.jar

+## Or you can still run it in command line
 ###java -jar xxx.jar -u [your baidu username] -p [your baidu password] [options]
 ###java -jar xxx.jar -conf [userinfo.properties] [options]